forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 |`52.3489271, 5.0082082, 52.356129, 4.993729, 245, 890`|<span style="color:#f00">false</span>|
 |`52.3485772, 5.0082090, 52.356605, 4.995392, 64, 402`|<span style="color:#0a0">true<span>|

 Important part of the data set is the **labels** because we must know whether a parking was available in the given situation.
+Do we have these labels in our data that we have collected in the course of 10+ years?

+###  Parking app

 >//TODO: specific of our app